jacubero/aws-architect-associate/docs/network.rst

 Network ACLs
 ------------

 Network ACLs are stateless firewall rules.
-If you have a client that wants to communicate with an EC2 instance within a subnet in which the NACLs applied, some inbound rules allowing this traffic need to be presnt.
+If you have a client that wants to communicate with an EC2 instance within a subnet in which the NACLs applied, some inbound rules allowing this traffic need to be present.
 When the EC2 replies, the outbound rules of the NACLs applied as well because it is a stateless firewall.
 As the response can use ephemeral ports, the outbound rules should allow all ports.

 With NACLs, you can define ALLOW and DENY rules.
 The default ACLs allow all traffic in and all traffic out.
 Most customers use NACLs rules with DENY.
 In security groups, there are no ALLOW, if it is not allowed, is denied by default.
 They have a rule number that defines the priority, that is, the order in which they are applied.
+Network ACL Rules are evaluated by rule number, from lowest to highest, and executed immediately when a matching allow/deny rule is found.

 `AWS re:Invent 2018: Your Virtual Data Center: VPC Fundamentals and Connectivity Options (NET201) <https://www.youtube.com/watch?time_continue=1&v=jZAvKgqlrjY&feature=emb_logo>`_